 See more »

-The only one of the six Inner Sanctum films to have no closing credits.
+The only Inner Sanctum film not to have the floating head in the crystal ball before the opening credits.
 See more »

 Was this review helpful to you?